Solving General-Utility Markov Decision Processes in the Single-Trial Regime with Online Planning: Online Planning for GUMDPs in the Single-Trial Regime

 \subsection{Monte-Carlo tree search for GUMDPs in the single-trial regime}

 We employ an MCTS algorithm to solve the occupancy MDP.
 As described in Sec.~\ref{sec:background:MCTS}, the search tree of the online planning algorithm comprises decision and chance nodes.
 In the context of the occupancy MDP, each decision node corresponds to an action $a \in \A$, while each chance node corresponds to a given state $\{s, \vec{o}\} \in \S \times \O$ of the occupancy MDP.
 At timestep $t$ of the interaction, the MCTS algorithm builds a planning tree rooted at the current state $\{s_t, \vec{o}_t\}$, following the four phases outlined in Sec.~\ref{sec:background:MCTS} at each iteration.
+We provide the following two remarks, which further characterize the convergence and regret of our proposed MCTS-based approach for solving GUMDPs in the single-trial regime.
+To derive the two results below, we make the following assumption. \begin{assumption} The objective function satisfies $f_\text{min} \le f(\vec{d}) \le f_\text{max}$, for any $\vec{d} \in \Delta(\S \times \A)$. \end{assumption}